Criminal Defense

 Not everyone has the opportunity to choose who leads their defense in a criminal case.
 When you can decide who will fight your charges in Clearwater, you deserve a legal team that understands the consequences you’re facing and that shares the same goal: mitigating the fallout and giving you the best future possible.
 You want a criminal defense attorney who is in it for YOU, not just their bottom line.
 At Metcalf Falls, our defense lawyers will clearly explain your charges, the possible consequences, and how we can help you fight against these accusations.

-Attorney Brett Metcalf started his legal career as a prosecutor in Tampa, prosecuting more than 5,000 cases.
+Attorney Brett Metcalf began his legal career as a prosecutor in Tampa, where he handled more than 5,000 cases.
 He sought convictions in cases involving DUI, domestic violence, gun charges, and RICO.
 He tried over 100 cases to verdict in his time as a prosecutor.
 When Brett opened his private criminal defense practice in 2012, he turned his experience of litigating cases towards helping those accused of crimes.
 His skills and intimate knowledge of the criminal justice system help him pursue the best options for his clients.

 How Our Pinellas County Criminal Defense Attorneys Can Serve You